 What does the letter I in Pixar mean?

-The letter “I” in “PIXAR,” located on the logo of the eponymous studio, represents a desk lamp – its mascot.
+The letter “I” in “PIXAR,” on the eponymous studio’s logo, represents a desk lamp, its mascot.
 It was named Luxo Jr.

 Where is the Pixar studio located?

 Pixar began at the New York Institute of Technology (NYIT).
-Now, the headquarters of the television studio is located in Emeryville, California.
+The television studio’s headquarters is located in Emeryville, California.